stellar/js-stellar-sdk/docs/learn/readme.md

 # Querying Horizon
 js-stellar-sdk gives you access to all the endpoints exposed by Horizon.

-## Building the Requests
+## Building requests
-js-stellar-sdk uses the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) to create the requests to send to Horizon.
+js-stellar-sdk uses the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to create the requests to send to Horizon.
 Starting with a [server](./server.md) object, you can chain methods together to generate a query.
-See the reference documentation for what methods are possible.
+(See the [Horizon reference](https://stellar.org/developers/horizon/reference/) documentation for what methods are possible.)
 ```js
 var StellarSdk = require('js-stellar-sdk')
 var server = new StellarSdk.Server({hostname:'horizon-testnet.stellar.org', secure: true, port: 443});